siva-169/Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-/README.md

+P.SIVA 212220040157

 # Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-

 ### Aim :
-      To understand linear and joint interpolation of industrial manipulator and develop a program for the same
+To understand linear and joint interpolation of industrial manipulator and develop a program for the same.

 ### Equipment Required:
-      Instrial manipulator , teach pendant and associated program platform
+Instrial manipulator , teach pendant and associated program platform .

 ### Theory
 The following interpolation schemes are available in most of the robot controllers.
 1. Joint interpolation
 2. Straight line interpolation
 3. Circular interpolation